 What is a health sciences degree?

-Health sciences is a broad discipline dedicated to the application of science to health and the diverse factors that affect health.
 A major in health sciences helps students prepare for health-related careers and gives them the foundation to enter directly into health-related employment or start graduate and professional schools in medicine, nursing, physician’s assistant, physical therapy, public health, exercise science, and many more.
-A bachelor’s degree in health sciences is the culmination of a multiyear interdisciplinary program of undergraduate study that includes subjects ranging from such anatomy and physiology to public health.

-Why study health sciences at Furman?
+Why pursue a health sciences degree at Furman?

 The Department of Health Sciences seeks to provide a rigorous, evidence-based and integrated curriculum that challenges students to think critically and provides multiple avenues to generate enthusiasm and lead to fulfilling and purposeful lives and careers.
 Small classes, enthusiastic professors, well-equipped research facilities and Furman’s commitment to the liberal arts and sciences are the linchpins for the program.
-Students engage in high-impact learning opportunities such as research with faculty or internships with local health care providers or health organizations to promote wellness and healthy lifestyles.
-These experiences help translate learning in the classroom to applied and real-life health issues.
-Plan a visit to Furman’s beautiful campus or start your application today.

 How will you learn?

 The health sciences department cultivates comprehensive inquiry for improving and promoting all dimensions of wellness, health and lifelong physical activity.
-Our program focuses on enabling you to apply everything you learn in the classroom to real-world examples.
+Furman’s health sciences degree program focuses on enabling you to apply everything you learn in the classroom to real-world examples.
 At the Furman Institute of Running and Scientific Training (FIRST), you can help faculty researchers make new discoveries to help runners and other athletes improve their performances.
 Undergraduates do the kind of research typically available to graduate students at larger universities.
 Students can take advantage of internships or travel abroad for hands-on opportunities to learn about health challenges around the world and discover strategies for addressing them.

 Loading...